grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 </CodeGroup>

-We can use the list of users to parametrize our script like:
+You can use parameterize the users as follows:

 ```javascript
 import { check } from 'k6';